lechbaczynski/userapi/README.md

     http://localhost:8000/api/subscribers/6

-(after initial seeding, subcriber number 6 should have a few fields)
+(after initial seeding, subscriber number 6 should have a few fields)

 These index and show functions are used only for making it easier